cjavad/cpu_slow/README.md

 # cpu_slow

 Not a slow CPU

 set = 1*

 1dddddxxxxxxxxxxxxxxxxxxxxxxxxxx set register = d, value = x

 alu = 01*

 01iiiiiidddddaaaaabbbbb-------- alu op = i, dest = dsource 1 = a, source 2 = b

 jumps = 001*[f], register = d, address = x

 when f = 1, use register, when 0 use constant

 001001fddddd----xxxxxxxxxxxxxxxx jmp equal
 001010fddddd----xxxxxxxxxxxxxxxx jmp greater
 001100fddddd----xxxxxxxxxxxxxxxx jmp less than 001011fddddd----xxxxxxxxxxxxxxxx jmp geater or equal 001101fddddd----xxxxxxxxxxxxxxxx jmp less than or equal 001110fddddd----xxxxxxxxxxxxxxxx jmp not equal 001111fddddd----xxxxxxxxxxxxxxxx jmp

-load/store (ram) = 0001*, dest = d, address = x
+load/store (ram) = 0001*[f], dest = d, src = s, address = x

+src is used when f flag is set otherwise const address is used.

-00010ddddd------xxxxxxxxxxxxxxxx    load
+00010fdddddsssssxxxxxxxxxxxxxxxx load
-00011ddddd------xxxxxxxxxxxxxxxx    store
+00011fdddddsssssxxxxxxxxxxxxxxxx store

 test a